Recoskie/JDasm/docs/Basics.md

 <br />

-As one can see.
-The singed value for 11 is -5.
+As one can see, the singed value for 11 is -5.
 The singed value for 8 is -8.
 The singed value for 3 is 3.

 <br />